codelv/enaml-web/README.md

 #### Custom Components

-Probably the best part, with enaml you can easily create reusable components and share them through the views as you would any python class.
+With enaml you can easily create reusable components and share them through the views as you would any python class using regular python imports.

 For instance, to create a
 [materalize breadcrumbs component](http://materializecss.com/breadcrumbs.html)